OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-16.md

 ## Matthew 16:25

-For whoever wants to save his life will lose it, but whoever loses his life for My sake will find it.
+For whoever desires to save his life will lose it, but whoever loses his life for My sake will find it.

 ## Matthew 16:26